 1. Once you boot off of your ISO, you will see the following screen:

-4. You are prompted to enter the Gateway and DNS-Server(s).
+4. You will also need to enter the Gateway and Nameserver (DNS server).

-5. Assign the hostname (FQDN) the Symantec Encryption Management Server should use.
+Then Assign the Hostname (FQDN) the Symantec Encryption Management Server should use.

 Symantec Corporation strongly recommends that you name your externally visible Symantec Encryption Management Server according to